 Our product candidates may be associated with off-target editing or other serious adverse events, undesirable side effects or unexpected characteristics, including large deletions and translocations or chromosomal abnormalities.
 Results of clinical trials could reveal severe or recurring side effects, toxicities or unexpected events, including death.
 Off-target cuts could lead to disruption of a gene or a genetic regulatory sequence at an unintended site in the DNA.
 In those instances where we also provide a segment of DNA, it is possible that following off-target cut events, such DNA could be integrated into the genome at an unintended site, potentially disrupting another important gene or genomic element.
 There may also be delayed adverse events following exposure to therapeutics made with genome editing technologies due to persistent biologic activity of the genetic material or other components of products used to carry the genetic material.
 Such unintended and undesirable side effects were exhibited in one of our competitors' clinical trials for which a clinical hold was placed by the FDA in October 2021 following a report of a chromosomal abnormality.
-In addition to serious adverse events or side effects.
-For example, in our Phase 1b/2a clinical trial of azer-cel, there have been patient deaths which have been assessed as possibly related to study treatment, as well as patient deaths without disease progression that, while deemed unrelated to study treatment, may lead to adverse public perception of CAR T cell therapy.
+In addition to serious adverse events or side effects caused by product candidates we develop alone or with collaborators, the administration process or related procedures may also cause undesirable side effects.